Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Assess the costs.
 If cash flow issues mean you won’t always be able to pay off the card immediately, look for a card with a long interest-free period and waived annual fee to help reduce costs.
 If your key requirement is being able to track and centralise business spending, look for a card that integrates with your accounting system.

-- What are they?
-Most credit cards now offer tap-and-go payments at the checkout.
-A growing number of options also link with Apple Pay and Android Pay so you can make payments from a compatible mobile phone or device.
+The vast majority of credit cards today offer tap-and-go payments at the checkout.
+Most options also link with Apple Pay and Google Pay so you can make payments from a compatible mobile phone or device.
+Cards that take contactless payments are ideally suited to iPhone and Android users, who want to cut their time at the checkout and increase the convenience of their credit card payments.Back to top